scloud19/SECipedia/Ethical Hacking/Web_App_Security/mapping/web_app_sec_enumerating.md

       In these cases, the parameter can't be deduced from following a link, etc. I just simply needs to be guessed.

         Technique
+          (Burp Intruder can do this via the "cluster bomb" attack type)

+          Target functions where it's most likely that developers have implemented debug logic
+            Ex: login, search, file uploading/downloading, etc.

+          Leverage a list of common debug parameter names
+            Ex: debug, test, hide, source, etc.

+            Combined with common values
+              Ex: true, yes, on, 1, etc.

+          Make a large number of requests to a known application page/function.
+            For POST, insert the added param in both the URL query string and the message body.

+          Monitor all responses received to ID anything that might indicate that the added param has an effect on the apps processing.